 Tight or unsupportive shoes, cold feet (in the literal sense), inflexible toes, tight calves, or weak arches can be at the root cause of most types of foot pain: plantar faciitis, morton's neuroma, neuropathy, and heel pain.

-Here are some tips that have worked for my patients' various foot pains and my own tight arches.
+Here are some tips that have worked for my patients' (and my own!) various foot pains.

 ENGAGE YOUR NATURAL FOOT REFLEX